-FORM : 10-Q X QUARTERLY REPORT PURSUANT TO SECTION 13 OF 1934 .
-15(d) OF THE SECURITIES EXCHANGE ACT OF For the quarterly period ended March 28, 2010 TRANSITION REPORT PURSUANT TO SECTION 13 OF 1934 15(d) OF THE SECURITIES EXCHANGE ACT OF For the transition period from to Commission File Nu nber 1-13699 Paytheon (Exact name of registrant as specific properties) Delaware (State or other jurisdiction of incorporation or organization) 870 Winter Street, Waltham, (Address of principal executive) 95-1778500 (I.R.S.
-Employer Identification No.) Massachusetts 02451 e offices) (Zip Code) (781) 522-3 (Registrant's telephone numbe Indicate by check mark whether the registrant (1) has filed all reports required ing the preceding 12 months (or for such shorter period that the registrant was requirements for the past 90 days.
-Yes \boxtimes No \square 14 Indicate by check mark whether the registrant has submitted electronically and submitted and posted pursuant to Rule 405 of Regulation S-T (\S 232.405 of this istrant was required to submit and post such files).
-Yes \bowtie No \square the c Indicate by check mark whether the registrant is a large accelerated filer, an ac definitions of "large accelerated filer," "accelerated filer" and "smaller reporting See Larg ge accelerated filer ⊠ Accelerated filer Non n-accelerated filer \Box (Do not check if a smaller reporting company) Smaller reporting company Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No ⊠
+FORM 10-0

+QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended March 28, 2010

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF П 1934

+For the transition period from

+Commission File Number 1-13699

+(Exact name of registrant as specified in its charter)

+Delaware (State or other jurisdiction of incorporation or organization)

+to

+95-1778500 (I.R.S.
+Employer Identification No.)

+870 Winter Street, Waltham, Massachusetts 02451 (Address of principal executive offices) (Zip Code)

+(Registrant's telephone number, including area code)

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes ⊠ No □

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Accelerated filer Non-accelerated filer □ (Do not check if a smaller reporting company) Smaller reporting company Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵